 Turmeric comes in yellow powder form, which is familiar to people who usually cook food with this spice.
 Turmeric is also used as a coloring agent for other yellow things like cheese, butter, curry powder, mustard, and many more.

-Turmeric is usually used in dying clothes because of its capability to bind its color onto the fabric.
+Turmeric is usually used in dyeing clothes because of its capability to bind its color onto the fabric.
 This means that turmeric has the ability to stain your clothes permanently if not treated the right way.

 Getting Rid of Turmeric Stains Out of White Clothes